SandeepSAulakh/PDF-Print-Station/INSTALL.md

 3. Permission Issues:
    - Run terminal as administrator on Windows
+   - On macOS/Linux:
+     - Make run script executable: `chmod +x run.sh`
-   - Use `sudo` on Linux/macOS if needed
+     - Use `sudo` if needed for installations

 ## Need Help?